 ICAO Requirements for Training and Education

-ICAO’s requirements for training and education are largely focused around ensuring that you train and document all employees in your organization on core SMS and safety information.
-It specific in its guidance documentation that role-based training is important.
+ICAO’s requirements for training and education are largely focused on ensuring that you train and document all employees in your organization on core SMS and safety information.
+It is specific in its guidance documentation that role-based training is important.
 It also recommends that you have specific training for different tiers in your organization.

 The requirements are listed as such: